jeferal/servo_platform/README.md

 ![Servo Platform](docs/servo_platform.jpg)

-* The parallel platform:
+* The `parallel platform`:
 It contains 2 high performance Servos and a resistive screen.

-* Microcontroller NodeMcu ESP8266: The microcontroller is used to command the servos through PWM signals.
+* `Microcontroller NodeMcu ESP8266`: The microcontroller is used to command the servos through PWM signals.
 The device also reads the current position of the servos and sends the information to the host.
 The communication between the host and the microcontroller is done through a serial port every 20ms.
+The microcontroller has been programmed with `PlatformIO` and using the `Arduino` framework.
 The microcontroller and the servos are powered by a 5V power supply.

-* The host: The host is a computer running Ubuntu 20.04 with docker.
+* The `host`: The host is a computer running Ubuntu 20.04 with docker.
-* Realsense D415 Camera: The camera is used to detect the position of a ball on the plaform.
+* `Realsense D415` Camera: The camera is used to detect the position of a ball on the plaform.
 It provides a depth image and a color image.
 ![Realsense](docs/realsense.jpg)